 Tuesdays & Fridays: 8:55 a.m. - 4:00 p.m.

-- Students may check out three items at a time.
-Books are loaned for two weeks; magazines are loaned for one week.
+- Students may check out five items at a time.
+Books are loaned for three weeks.
 Students may place items on hold in the media center.

 Reading Clubs and Activities